akka/akka/akka-docs/scala/dispatchers.rst

 Setting the dispatcher
 ----------------------

-You specify the dispatcher to use when creating an actor.
+You specify the id of the dispatcher to use when creating an actor.
+The id corresponds to the :ref:`configuration` key of the dispatcher settings.

 .. includecode:: code/akka/docs/dispatcher/DispatcherDocSpec.scala
    :include: imports,defining-dispatcher